ArtifexSoftware/MuPDF.NET/docs/api/document.rst

      * 3 = in addition to 2, merge duplicate objects.
      * 4 = in addition to 3, check :data:`stream` objects for duplication.
 This may be slow because such data are typically large.

-    :arg bool clean: Clean and sanitize content streams [#f1]_.
+    :arg int clean: Clean and sanitize content streams [#f1]_.
 Corresponds to "mutool clean -sc".

-    :arg bool deflate: Deflate (compress) uncompressed streams.
+    :arg int deflate: Deflate (compress) uncompressed streams.
-    :arg bool deflate_images: Deflate (compress) uncompressed image streams [#f4]_.
+    :arg int deflateImages: Deflate (compress) uncompressed image streams [#f4]_.
-    :arg bool deflate_fonts: Deflate (compress) uncompressed fontfile streams [#f4]_.
+    :arg int deflateFonts: Deflate (compress) uncompressed fontfile streams [#f4]_.

-    :arg bool incremental: Only save changes to the PDF.
+    :arg int incremental: Only save changes to the PDF.
 Excludes "garbage" and "linear".
 Can only be used if *outfile* is a string or a `pathlib.Path` and equal to :attr:`Document.name`.
 Cannot be used for files that are decrypted or repaired and also in some other cases.
 To be sure, check :meth:`Document.can_save_incrementally`.
 If this is false, saving to a new file is required.

-    :arg bool ascii: convert binary data to ASCII.
+    :arg int ascii: convert binary data to ASCII.

     :arg int expand: Decompress objects.
 Generates versions that can be better read by some other programs and will lead to larger files.